College Exposure Program

 1. Recruiting process goes through kicking camps/coaches.
 This was not the case fifteen years ago.
 But these days, kicker who does not work with a well-connected kicking coach, gets overlooked.
 College coaches are busy.
 Instead of going through hundreds of highlight videos, they prefer to simply contact a kicking coach and ask for top prospects.
 It saves them time and it ensures that kickers who they are recruiting are pre-approved.

 2. Regardless of how many camps you attend, and how much money you spend on your kicking coach, you still need to be very good in order to get a scholarship.
 What is good?
 Click here for general performance standards of what is needed to kick in college.
-You also have to back it up by kicking well at the games and kicking well at college camps that you attend.
+You also have to back it up by kicking well in the games and kicking well at college camps that you attend.

 3. If you are a late bloomer, you may have to walk-on and earn a scholarship.
-I see athletes all the time who are on the verge of becoming great kickers.
+I often see athletes who are on the verge of becoming great kickers.
 But it doesn't happen early enough to warrant a scholarship offer.
 Colleges are looking for a complete package when they decide to offer a scholarship - strong leg with solid mechanics.
 Walking-on (being invited to join a team without getting athletic money) is a good way to get your foot in the door.
 Once you are on a team, if you outkick the other guys, you win a scholarship.
 One word of caution about walking on: do not go to a school that scholashipped a kicker out of your graduating class, or the class right before you.
 They will favor the scholarshipped kicker and it will not be a fair competition for the starting job.